- Code ECON4441

-This course provides a theoretical and empirical discussion of labour markets.
-Main topics to be discussed are: labour supply, including determinants of labour market participation and hours of works; investments in human capital and returns to education; labour demand; labour market equilibrium and wage determination; discrimination in the labour markets; internal labour markets; trade unions, and macroeconomic issues related to wages and unemployment.
-Policy application questions will be covered whenever appropriate.
+This course provides advanced discussion of theoretical and empirical models of labour markets.
+The topics to be covered are: labour supply, including determinants of labour market participation and hours of works; labour demand; labour market equilibrium and wage determination; compensating wage differentials; investments in human capital and returns to education; earnings distribution; labour mobility; labour market discrimination; role of unions; incentive pay; and unemployment.
+In each topic, relevant theory and empirical research will be examined.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 130 hours in total over the semester consisting of lectures, tutorials/workshops and private study time.

 You will need to contact the Research School of Economics to request a permission code to enrol in this course.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.

 - Student Contribution Band:

 - Unit value: